temporalio/proposals/server/update-workflow-interface/update-workflow-interface.md

 definition.
 The former is used to invoke an update and follows the standard patterns for identifying a workflow execution and carrying arbitrary metadata (Header) and payloads (Payloads).
-The request type for this function includes a `wait_timeout` property indicating how long the client is willing to wait for a synchronous response once the request has been accepted by the system.
-This value can be set to zero indicating no such waiting should occur.
+The request type for this function includes a `result_access_style` property indicating whether the caller intends to poll for a result later (via `PollUpdateWorkflowResponse`) or wants the result to be delivered "inline" as part of the `UpdateWorkflowResponse` that is returned from the `UpdateWorkflow` gRPC call.
+In the case where the client intends to poll, the RPC will return as soon as the UpdateID is generated (in such cases, the `UpdateWorkflowResponse` may contain the actual UpdateResponse data or may be empty with the `UPDATE_WORKFLOW_RESULT_TYPE` flag set to `UPDATE_WORKFLOW_RESULT_TYPE_IN_PROGRESS`.
+If the client wants an inline response value, the RPC will block until the response value (or error) is available or the gRPC timeout is hit.
+In either case, the gRPC timeout for this call is server-side capped at low value, indicating the intent that this call either complete quickly or at least be validated quickly and the client will switch to polling.
 The `request_id` property uniquely identifies the logical request (_not_ the issuance of the request) and is intended for use as an idempotency token.

+As `UpdateWorkflow` executes workflow code in all cases it is recommended that this function be excluded from rpc latency metrics aggregation.

 The second function, `PollUpdateWorkflowResponse` is used when a client has already issued an `UpdateWorkflow` request and has the resulting `update_id`.